NACLab/ngc-learn/docs/tutorials/lesson2.md

         cable_type = "sparse" ## label this cable type
         super().__init__(cable_type, inp, out, name, seed)

-        # b/c we sub-class the Cable class, we can retrieve dimensions of input/output nodes
+        # because we sub-class the Cable class, we can retrieve dimensions of input/output nodes
         in_dim = self.src_node.dim # in Cable, "inp" is set to be "self.src_node" (source node)
         out_dim = self.dest_node.dim # in Cable, "out" is set to be "self.dest_node" (destination node)